meadsteve/lagom/README.md

  * Integration with a few common web frameworks.
  * Support for async python.
  * Thread-safe at runtime

+You can see a [comparison to other frameworks here](./docs/comparison.md)

 ## Installation
 ```bash